How to Install Debian 12 on VMware Workstation 17

 Step 9

-Re-type your username for your account in lowercase letters.
-Or, if you write your Name and Surname in the previous step, you can only write your name in this window.
+Retype your username for your account in lowercase letters.
+Or, if you typed your name and surname in the previous step, you can type your name in this window.

 Specifying the Username for the Account